microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 ---
-title: Editor reference
+title: Editor overview
-description: A reference for editor-based extensions
+description: An overview of the editor-based extensions for the Visual Studio IDE
 date: 2021-8-20
 ---

-# Editor Extensions
+# Editor extensions overview

 The Visual Studio editor supports extensions that add to its capabilities.
 Examples include extensions that insert and modify code in an existing language.